 “Salazar’s not a bad ballplayer,” Herzog said, “but I thought (Oquendo) was the second-best shortstop in the National League when we saw him.”[5]

-After Salazar spent one minor-league season for the Mets in 1985, the team traded him to Kansas City, where he played two seasons before playing with the Cubs in 1988.
+After Salazar spent one minor-league season for the Mets in 1985, New York traded him to Kansas City, where he played two seasons before playing with the Cubs in 1988.
 He finished his five-year major-league career with a .212 batting average in 383 games.

 “I’m sure you know we didn’t get him for his bat,” Herzog said, but “I haven’t seen him play badly.
 Salazar’s not a bad ballplayer, but everybody in our organization thought Oquendo was better, and he’s 21, two years younger than Salazar.”[6]